jayprakashlohar/Revision-Notes/Backend.md

 5. Implement automated failover: Automated failover is a system design strategy that allows for automatic recovery from system failures.
 This can help ensure that the system remains available in the event of an outage.

 ### Node.js

+## What is non-blocking vs blocking?

+Non-blocking and blocking are terms used in computing and programming to describe different ways that software can handle tasks or operations.

+Blocking refers to a situation where a program or function stops or "blocks" while waiting for a particular operation to complete before moving on to the next task.
+In other words, when a task is blocking, it will not release control back to the program until it has completed its operation, which can cause the program to become unresponsive or slow down.

+On the other hand, non-blocking refers to a situation where a program or function can continue executing other tasks while it waits for a particular operation to complete.
+This means that the program will not become unresponsive or slow down, even if some tasks are taking longer to complete than others.

+Non-blocking programming is often used in scenarios where a program needs to handle multiple tasks or requests simultaneously, such as in web applications, networking, or real-time systems.
+In contrast, blocking programming may be used when a program needs to perform a single task and can afford to wait until that task is completed before moving on to the next one.

 ## What is throughput?

 Throughput is a measure of the amount of data that can be transmitted or processed within a certain period of time.
 It is often expressed in terms of bits per second (bps), bytes per second (Bps) or some other unit of information.
 Throughput is an important factor in the performance of networks, servers and other computing systems.

-## what is the difference between readFile and readFileSync
+## what is the difference between readFile and readFileSync?

 The main difference between readFile and readFileSync is that readFile is asynchronous and readFileSync is synchronous.

 readFile is asynchronous, meaning that it reads a file without blocking the main program from executing other instructions. readFileSync is synchronous, meaning that it blocks the main program until the file is completely read. readFile will return a callback with the content of the file when the read operation is complete, while readFileSync will return the content of the file immediately after it is read.